jeelpatel3011/n98-magerun/README.md

 ```sh
 n98-magerun2.phar open-browser [store]
 ```
-- You will get list of store to open in browser.
-And remember that you require commands like xdg-open, gnome-open, kde–open to open store in browser.
+- You will get list of store to select and open in browser.
+And remember that you require commands like xdg-open, gnome-open, kde–open to open store url in browser.

 ---